opensvc/docs.opensvc.com/source/agent.service.management.rst

 Handling Failures
 -----------------

 When an action is submitted to the agent daemons, they orchestrate the execution plan to make the service reach the desired state.
-If a step of this plan fails, the orchestrator is blocked, the failure reported in :cmd:`svcmon` and :cmd:`svcmgr print status`, and the target state is still set.
+If a step of this plan fails, the orchestrator is blocked, the failure reported in :cmd:`om mon` and :cmd:`om <path> print status`, and the target state is still set.

 For example, the :c-svc:`svc1` failover service is requested to start.
 The :c-node:`n1` node is the leader and its instance started, but the action fails.
 This instance service monitor status transitioned to ``start failed``, and the orchestration is blocked.

 To let the daemon retry the execution plan, the failure can be **cleared**, using::

-	sudo svcmgr -s <svcname> clear
+	om <svcname> clear

 To abort the action, use::

-	sudo svcmgr -s <svcname> abort
+	om <svcname> abort

 Sync
 ----

 ::

-        sudo svcmgr -s <svcname> sync all
+        om <svcname> sync all

 Run the sync resources replication to all targets, either prd or drp.

 ::

-        sudo svcmgr -s <svcname> sync nodes
+        om <svcname> sync nodes

 Trigger hard-coded and user-defined file synchronization to secondary nodes.
 Optionally creates snapshots to send a coherent file set.
 No-op if run from a node not running the service.

 ::

-        sudo svcmgr -s <svcname> sync drp
+        om <svcname> sync drp

 Trigger hard-coded and user-defined file synchronization to disaster recovery nodes.
 Optionally creates snapshots to send a coherent file set.
 No-op if run from a node not running the service.